AlexKnyshov/main_repo/readme.txt

 	-% (trim external gaps until 90% of sequences have no missing data) -refine (trim external gaps until all sequences have no missing data for more than 20 bases) -d (trim all positions with missing data)

 8) if subsetting based on taxa presence is necessary python AHE_taxatrim.py ./FASTA_FOLDER LIST a locus will be removed if no listed taxa are present files ouput to "subset" folder

+9) concatenate loci into one dataset python concat.py ./FASTA_FOLDER [partition option] [-s (sequential) or -i (interleaved)] [-pf2n or pf2y (generate partition finder 2 config file)]
+	ex: python concat.py ./fasta/ -i -pf2n
+	output concatenated file is written to COMBINED.phy partition file is written to partitions.prt
+	partition options are:
+	-1 (each locus is a separate partition)
+	-3 (each locus is a separate partition and split to codon positions) -prot (each locus is translated)
+	-orf (reading frame is determined and each locus is partitioned to 1+2 and 3 positions)